Get information about COVID-19 vaccinations, testing and visiting standards. Learn More.

 • most often affects infants and young children because their small airways can easily get blocked

-• is most common during the first 2 years of life, especially in very young babies
+• is most common during the first 2 years of life, and especially among babies

 • is more common in premature babies, children with lung or heart problems, and kids with weak immune systems

-Kids who go to childcare, have siblings in school, or are around secondhand smoke have a higher risk for bronchiolitis.
+Kids who are around secondhand smoke have a higher risk for bronchiolitis.
 Older kids and adults can get bronchiolitis, but the infection usually is mild.

 How Is Bronchiolitis Diagnosed?